 The mammoth new project will border the existing Xcaret park, which is located 10 minutes from Playa Del Carmen.
 Due to the size of the project, Destino Xcaret will be rolled out in as many as 6 phases, with a total of 330 million USD being invested.
 The first phase is a new hotel that will open it’s door in December 2017!

 Hotel Xcaret Mexico

 For their new venture into hotels, Grupo Xcaret are developing a new concept: ALL-FUN INCLUSIVE®.
 The hotel will consist of 900 rooms that span across 5 different products.
 Essentially, the hotel will be divided into 5 separate ‘houses’ that will offer guests a specific experience.
-Casa Fuego is strictly adults only, while Casa Espiral is oriented towards adults.
-Casa Tierra is the premier family lodging while Casa Viento is the standard family experience.
-Finally, Casa Agua is a spa & wellness house.
+CaVirgin Fuego is strictly adults only, while CaVirgin Espiral is oriented towards adults.
+CaVirgin Tierra is the premier family lodging while CaVirgin Viento is the standard family experience.
+Finally, CaVirgin Agua is a spa & wellness house.
 Moreover, guests at the Hotel Xcaret Mexico will also have access to all of the Grupo Xcaret parks.

 The hotel is almost sold out for it’s opening month in December of this year.
 Initial prices are around the $900 USD per room for the opening season.
 However this is eventually expected to lower to around $450 USD per night.